-How to Import VOB to iTunes on Mac/ Windows
+How to Convert and Import MTS to iTunes Library

 While there are tons of container file types in the digital field, there isn't a common standard for videos.
 Some of recording software and devices shoot in different formats, and other type of devices may not support these formats you're trying to play.
 As for iTunes, it is fine if you've got all of your movies from iTunes Store - they are fully compatible with your Mac: QuickTime, iMovie, iPad, iPhone, Apple TV and FCP, but if you've got a DVD vob media file, say from your disc, things get tricky when you trying to import VOB to iTunes to get them workable for iOS device and Mac application.

 In order to add VOB to iTunes for Mac, you need use a video converter to encode videos and create iTunes compatible files (MP4, QuickTime MOV, and M4V) prior to transferring.
 There are several converters in the market and one of our favorite cames out pretty good - Video Converter for Mac - it converts everything to everything smoothly, including VOB to iTunes, and produce high-quality video.
 Besides, The program has a good range of pre-configured options to convert videos with the correct resolution for the popular device.

 If you would like to get your VOB files added into your iTunes installed on Windows computer, please refer to Video Converter for Windows.

 VOB files on commercial DVDs are encrypted and you can't extract them out directly.
 You need a third-party software such as DVD Ripper to tackle this sort of thing.
 So keep that in mind.

 Step 1: Import VOB files

 Launch the converter, the program is light on system resources with a basically empty and easy to use interface.
 Click "Add File" button to locate the VOB files into the software.

 By the way, if you want to combine several files into one large file, you can enable "Merge" option.

 Step 2: Set iTunes support video format as output file